- Contact Us

 ─ D.S., Maxton, N.C.

 A spinal cord injury can suddenly rob you of your ability to work and participate in the activities you once enjoyed.
 It can also leave you with medical and rehabilitation costs that destroy you financially.
-If you suffered this catastrophic injury due to someone else’s negligent actions, you should talk to a North Carolina spinal cord injury lawyer about your right to compensation.
+If you suffered this catastrophic injury due to someone else’s negligent actions, you should talk to a North Carolina personal injury lawyer about your right to compensation.

 The spinal cord injury attorneys of Poisson, Poisson & Bower, PLLC have more than 40 years of experience serving accident victims throughout North Carolina.
 Our dedicated legal team can help you pursue the financial recovery you deserve.
 We will handle every step of your spine injury case, so you can focus on getting the treatment you need.
 Contact us today for a free, confidential consultation to get answers to your questions.